Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Decades of fighting for women's suffrage in the United States found success in 1920 that kicked off some of the relaxation and restrictions on women.

-Like it wasn't like the the restrictions on women.
+Like, it wasn't like the restrictions on women.

-Like there wasn't a law that said that women had to wear costed dresses or something.
+Like, there wasn't a law that said that women had to wear coarsted dresses or something.

-But I think that um men and women see restrictions differently.
+But I think that men and women see restrictions differently.

-I think you know, we look at these sorts of things and say, well, you know, if we want to do it, we can because men are ten tend to be more disagreeable.
+I think, you know, we look at these sorts of things and say, well, you know, if we want to do it, we can, because men tend to be more discouraged.

 Exactly.

-Whereas women are of course different to that, which is no judgment one way or the other, you know, and the differences complement one another.
+Whereas women are, of course, different to that, which is no judgment one way or the other, you know, the differences complement one another.

-If you let women pick their own clothes and and they they are choosing to dress more feminine, I mean this is all building towards she wants to put women in burkers.
+If you let women pick their own clothes and they are choosing to dress more feminine, I mean, this is all building towards who wants to put women in burkers.

 Kind of.

-And the thing is, when it comes to clothes, men are really kind of uh hmm, not that judgmental uh about women's clothes.
+And the thing is, when it comes to clothes, men are really kind of not that judgmental about women's clothes.

 It tends to be women who are judgmental about women's clothes.

-Uh but then World War II broke out and women were brought into the workplace in the 40s, fashion became functional, utilitarian, but when the war ended, women were forced out of the workplace and uh became uh the 1950s housewife, the new old style of femininity.
+But when the war ended, women were forced out of the workplace and became the 1950s housewife, the new old style of femininity.

 But I love this quote here.